Every month, we present singer-songwriters performing in living rooms, yoga studios, and listening spaces throughout the

 “Tickets” are actually suggested donations.
 All of the donations go the musicians or the charities at our benefit shows.
-These are private parties, but anyone can request an invitation to attend.
-To request invitations, sign up for our mailing list through the form below.
+Though these are private parties, anyone can request an invitation to attend by signing up for our mailing list through the form below.

 Every month, my friends and I present acoustic music parties in homes and private listening rooms around northern California and the San Francisco Bay Area.
 100% of the audience donations go to the musicians.